frank-gich/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 a function that prints half of a string, followed by a new line.
 Prototype: void puts_half(char *str);
 a function that prints n elements of an array of integers, followed by a new line.
 Prototype: void print_array(int *a, int n); where n is the number of elements of the array to be printed a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
-Return value: the pointer to dest
+Return value: the pointer to dest a function that convert a string to an integer.Prototype: int _atoi(char *s);  The number in the string can be preceded by an infinite number of characters You need to take into account all the - and + signs before the number If there are no numbers in the string, the function must return 0 a program that generates random valid passwords for the program 101-crackme.
+You are allowed to use the standard library You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time gdb and objdump can help